Asian Eyelid Surgery

 Final results can be evident by 4-6 weeks when the last of the internal swelling resolves.
 The surgical incision lines that follow the natural contour of the eyelids tend to fade in about one to two months.

-How Much Does Asian Eyelid Cost?
+How Much Does an Asian Eyelid Surgery Cost?

 SCHEDULE A CONSULTATION FOR YOUR ASIAN EYELID SURGERY